 Consider how long you'll be away and how much you'll spend each day.
 This includes accommodations, activities, meals,transportation, gratuities, souvenirs, etc. While you should stick to your budget most of the time, make it flexible and allow yourself to have occasional splurges so that you can enjoy your trip as much as possible.

-To take much of the stress out of working out a travel budget, think about booking an inclusive vacation with a trustworthy tour operator such as My Odyssey Tours which offers stress-free, tailor-made tours and can include almost everything from lodging to guiding.
+To take much of the stress out of working out a travel budget, think about booking an inclusive vacation with a trustworthy tour operator which offers stress-free, tailor-made tours and can include almost everything from lodging to guiding.
 The good thing about an inclusive tour package is that it's typically cheaper and you'll know how much your trip cost before you leave as long as you stick to the inclusive services.

 2. Set up automatic payments